mightyiam/mightyiam/README.md

 > If you'd like to see any of these ideas come to life and have budget for that
 > please [message me](#message-me).

-- [flake-parts](https://flake.parts) module for confirming ✔️ the existence and contents of checked in files (or generating 🏭 them)
-- [flake-parts](https://flake.parts) module that uses the above for `.gitignore` specifically
 - [flake-parts](https://flake.parts) documentation overhaul ✒️📖
 - Rust 🦀 library for reactive programming ⚡
 - Nix library for declarative document generation (first output format HTML)